Hojjatoleslam Akbar Hashemi Rafsanjani

 Akbar Hashemi Rafsanjani was a figure whom both certain Reformists and Conservatives wanted to join the 2013 presidential race.
 He was the most well-known politician in Iran after the late founder of the Islamic Republic Ayatollah Ruhollah Khomeini and his successor Ayatollah Khamenei.
 Rafsanjani served as Majlis Speaker for two consecutive terms before becoming a two-term president.

-Chairing the Expediency Council, Rafsanjani is an outspoken critic of Ahmadinejad’s policies.
+Chairing the Expediency Council, Rafsanjani was an outspoken critic of Ahmadinejad’s policies.
 His proponents believe that the 77-year-old veteran politician is the only one capable of leading the country out of the present circumstances.
 His critics say he is not physically capable for presidency and his return would mean political reactionism.

 Rafsanjani’s behavior in the past had shown that he is completely unpredictable and he may decide to run for president in the last minute.
-Moreover, he is not afraid of defeat.
+Moreover, he was not afraid of defeat.
 He ran in 2005 and lost to Ahmadinejad.
 Rafsanjani conceded defeat at the time although some analysts believe that without his candidacy, Ahmadinejad would not have managed to polarize the election and win over slum dwellers and villagers to reach victory.

 In 1989, Rafsanjani underscored the need to obtain an atomic arsenal, stressing that "Iran cannot overlook the reality of nuclear strength in the modern world."
 Nuclear arms, in the Tehran mullahs’ view, are "the most important strategic guarantee" of their survival.
 In 1991, Ayatollah Mohajerani, one of Rafsanjani’s deputies, clarified the need to obtain nuclear weapons.
 "Since the enemy has nuclear facilities," he said, "Islamic countries must be armed with the same capacity."